SwitchbladeBot/crowdin-node/README.md

 This is an unofficial API client library.
 Crowdin and the Crowdin API are the property of Crowdin, LLC.

+Also, thats not my package, the original one is https://www.npmjs.com/package/crowdin , but the owner account got deleted.

 ## Install

 ```bash